iver56/audiomentations/docs/waveform_transforms/add_background_noise.md

 ## Input-output example

-Here we add some music to a speech recording, targeting a signal-to-noise ratio (SNR) of 5 dB, which means that speed is 5 dB louder than the music (noise).
+Here we add some music to a speech recording, targeting a signal-to-noise ratio (SNR) of 5 dB, which means that the speech (signal) is 5 dB louder than the music (noise).

 ![Input-output waveforms and spectrograms](AddBackgroundNoise.webp)